68 Ventilation-perfusion matching

 While ventilation and perfusion coupling is a fundamental aspect of efficient gas exchange in the lungs, the influence of regional gravity effects introduces an additional layer of complexity to these processes.
 The gravitational forces acting on the lung contribute to variations in blood flow and ventilation, particularly when an individual transitions between upright and supine positions.
 When an individual is in an upright position, as commonly experienced during daily activities, gravity exerts a greater effect on the lower lung regions.
 Consequently, blood flow tends to be more pronounced in the bases of the lungs, and ventilation is relatively higher in the upper lung regions.
 This regional distribution helps optimize gas exchange by matching well-ventilated areas with a proportionate blood supply, enhancing overall pulmonary efficiency.
 Conversely, when an individual assumes a supine (lying down) position, the influence of gravity on lung perfusion changes.
 In this orientation, blood flow becomes more evenly distributed across the lung regions, and ventilation is also distributed more uniformly.
 While this redistribution ensures adequate gas exchange in different lung areas, it can also lead to potential mismatches in ventilation and perfusion, particularly if there are pre-existing conditions affecting these processes.

 Ventilation is regulated by the diameter of the airways, whereas perfusion is regulated by the diameter of the blood vessels.
 The diameter of the bronchioles is sensitive to the partial pressure of carbon dioxide in the alveoli.
-A greater partial pressure of carbon dioxide in the alveoli causes the bronchioles to increase their diameter as will a decreased level of oxygen in the blood supply, allowing carbon dioxide to be exhaled from the body at a greater rate.
+A greater partial pressure of carbon dioxide in the alveoli causes the bronchioles to increase their diameter, allowing carbon dioxide to be exhaled from the body at a greater rate.
+Similarly, a decreased level of oxygen in the blood supply also causes bronchodilation.
 As mentioned above, a greater partial pressure of oxygen in the alveoli causes the pulmonary arterioles to dilate, increasing blood flow.

 Adapted from Anatomy & Physiology by Lindsay M. Biga et al, shared under a Creative Commons Attribution-ShareAlike 4.0 International License, chapter 22